 - Eliminate once-through-uses where possible, such as for cooling or cleaning

-Learn more by reading a Better Plants report, DEVELOPING A CORPORATE WATER MANAGEMENT STRATEGY FOR MANUFACTURERS.
-Explore additional resources specific to Better Plants partners and connect with the water efficiency-subject matter expert below.
+Explore the Water Savings Network page for industrial partners to learn how DOE is helping partners to track water use intensity improvements and share successful strategies and solutions.
+Learn more by reading a Better Plants report, DEVELOPING A CORPORATE WATER MANAGEMENT STRATEGY FOR MANUFACTURERS, and the WATER INFO CARD.
+Explore additional resources specific to Better Plants partners and connect with the water-efficiency and water-system subject matter expert below.

 Learn about innovative, replicable water-solutions and best practices implemented by Better Plants Challenge partners.